 - a.
 Student Learning Standards (What will students learn at your school?) - What learning standards will be used for each essential subject, and why did you choose these standards?
-If you have not yet chosen standards for a specific discipline, what are the criteria for choosing those standards? - How does the selection of these standards ensure that all students will be prepared to meet the school's academic achievement expectations, and succeed
+If you have not yet chosen standards for a specific discipline, what are the criteria for choosing those standards? - What additional standards for learning English will be incorporated to ensure that students who are not fluent in English will be able to learn English as well as the academic content? - [SMO] How are DC standards similar to and different from the standards used by your school(s) in other states, and how will any differences impact your education-standards for more details about DC health standards.